Trynityneo/Friday-AI/README.md

 ## 📱 Progressive Web App

-BUBU AI is configured as a Progressive Web App (PWA), allowing users to install it on their devices for a native app-like experience.
+Friday AI is configured as a Progressive Web App (PWA), allowing users to install it on their devices for a native app-like experience.

 ## 🤝 Contributing